genru/spam-phone-reporter/README.md

 Please [fire a bug report](https://github.com/genru/spam-phone-reporter/issues/new) if you meet any problem.

 ## About Publish
-I dont think this simple tool is useful for all users in this world(this is a special and narrow usage tool for China mainland people), actually it's more like personal tool. it's not worth to upload and publish to npm repo.
+I dont think this simple tool is useful for all users in this world(this is a special and narrow usage tool for China mainland people), actually it's more like a personal tool. it does not worth to upload and publish to npm repo.
 So let's keep it personal.